axmolengine/axmol/APPENDIX.md

   - Use class PhysicsSpriteBox2D

 - **Box2D-optimized** (This project is currently in alpha)
-  - axis add Box2D-optimized for your own tests
+  - axys add Box2D-optimized for your own tests
-  - Use cmake option: OPT_BOX2D_OPTIMIZED=ON to enable it on "axis\thirdparty\CMakeLists.txt")
+  - Use cmake option: OPT_BOX2D_OPTIMIZED=ON to enable it on "axys\thirdparty\CMakeLists.txt")

-- **axis 2D physics integration API** (Cpp Test: Node: Physics)
+- **axys 2D physics integration API** (Cpp Test: Node: Physics)
   - It using Chipmunk2D as internal 2D physics engine

 - **Outdated/Abandom/Cocos2d-x**:
-  - class PhysicsSprite: Be only part of the axis for backwards compatibility with Cocos2d-x.
+  - class PhysicsSprite: Be only part of the axys for backwards compatibility with Cocos2d-x.
 Use AX_ENABLE_BOX2D_INTEGRATION 1 (using Box2D) or AX_ENABLE_CHIPMUNK_INTEGRATION 1 (using Chipmunk2D)

 ## Chipmunk2D-/Box2D - Testbeds: